Best cost performance? I benchmarked an AMD instance on GCP.

 OS Image centos-7-v20211105

-GCP has SSH integrated into the console, so it's convenient to be able to easily log in to the server from a browser.
-If it's a disposable item like this time, it's easier because you don't have to worry about preparing a key.
+GCP has SSH integrated into the console, so you can easily log in to the server from your browser, which is convenient.
+For disposable use like this, it's easy because you don't have to worry about preparing keys, etc

-After logging in with SSH, try running lscpu.
-First is the EPYC instance.
+After logging in via SSH, I'll try typing lscpu.
+First, the EPYC instance

 # lscpu Architecture: x86_64 CPU op-mode(s): 32-bit, 64-bit Byte Order: Little Endian CPU(s): 2 On-line CPU(s) list: 0,1 Thread(s) per core: 2 Core(s) per socket: 1 Socket(s): 1 NUMA node(s): 1 Vendor ID: AuthenticAMD CPU family: 23 Model: 49 Model name: AMD EPYC 7B12 Stepping: 0 CPU MHz: 2249.998 BogoMIPS: 4499.99 Hypervisor vendor: KVM Virtualization type: full L1d cache: 32K L1i cache: 32K L2 cache: 512K L3 cache: 16384K NUMA node0 CPU(s): 0,1 Flags: fpu vme de pse tsc msr pae mce cx8 apic sep mtrr pge mca cmov pat pse36 clflush mmx fxsr sse sse2 ht syscall nx mmxext fxsr_opt pdpe1gb rdtscp lm constant_tsc art rep_good nopl nonstop_tsc extd_apicid eagerfpu pni pclmulqdq ssse3 fma cx16 sse4_1 sse4_2 movbe popcnt aes xsave avx f16c rdrand hypervisor lahf_lm cmp_legacy cr8_legacy abm sse4a misalignsse 3dnowprefetch osvw topoext retpoline_amd ssbd ibrs ibpb stibp vmmcall fsgsbase tsc_adjust bmi1 avx2 smep bmi2 rdseed adx smap clflushopt clwb sha_ni xsaveopt xsavec xgetbv1 clzero xsaveerptr arat npt nrip_save umip